-James Bone, North Branch High School, North Branch, MI Title of the Lesson: The Evolution of Invention Grade Level: 9th grade (American History) Overview: Working in teams of 3, students will complete an in-depth research project discovering what life was like before the invention, how the invention was discovered, and the impact it had on peoples' lives afterward.
+James Bone, North Branch High School, North Branch, MI

+Title of the Lesson: The Evolution of Invention

+Grade Level: 9th grade (American History)

+Overview: Working in teams of 3, students will complete an in-depth research project discovering what life was like before the invention, how the invention was discovered, and the impact it had on peoples' lives afterward.
 Teams will then look at current inventions-what we did before the invention; how the invention was discovered with a discussion of its future impact on how we live.

-Central Question: Of all the inventions discovered during the "Industrial Revolution" which one had the greatest impact on our lives today?
+Central Question: Of all the inventions discovered during the "Industrial today?

+Revolution" which one had the greatest impact on our lives

-Learning Objectives: Using transportation and communication inventions from 1866 to 1910 students will:
+Learning Objectives: Using transportation and communication inventions from communication improved;

+1866 to 1910 students will:

-1) see what everyday life was like before transportation and communication improved; 2) who and what motivated people to invent; and 3) discover the impact on everyday life these inventions actually had.
+1) see what everyday life was like before transportation and

+2) who and what motivated people to invent; and

+3) discover the impact on everyday life these inventions actually had.
 Finally, looking at current inventions students will consider the future impact these may have on our lives.

 Assessment Tools: Each team of 3 will have 3 main topics of research (before invention, how invention came to be, and life after invention).
 Students will be responsible for clearly describing their topic using 4 to 5 facts with a recommended resource in a research paper.
 Together the team will present their research to the rest of the class and answer questions that may arise.
 Individually the student will research one current invention and give an observation as to its impact on everyday life in our future.

-Key Concepts: What was the cause and effect of the Transcontinental Railroad?
-How did it change the face of America?
-What was the impact of the telegraph/telephone/phonograph on everyday life?
+Key Concepts: What was the cause and effect of the Transcontinental the impact of the telegraph/telephone/phonograph on everyday life?
 The focus will be on cause and effect and the changes which occurred (positive, negative, both?).
-Evidence/ Sources: Internet resources will be explored.
-Recommended sites include American-rails.com, telephonymuseum.com, privateline.com, & recording-history.org.